 In their typical fashion, Costco brings you quantity and value, but limited choices.
-(And if Halloween isn't your thing, my local Costco had Christmas merch up when I was there on September 27.
+(And if Halloween isn't your thing, my local Costco had Christmas merch up when I was there ...
+IN SEPTEMBER.
 Talk about scary!
 Too soon!)

 A 5.75-pound of Funhouse Treats (non-chocolate candies of Swedish Fish, Nerds, Twizzlers, and Haribo gummi bears) costs $14.
 The Mini Favorites bag features five pounds of tiny Snickers, Baby Ruths, Butterfingers, and more for $15.
 The All Chocolate Bag, for $16, has 5.6 pounds of the larger "fun" size chocolate candy.
 The mix contains Snickers, M&Ms, Reese's Cups, Milky Ways, Almond Joy, Twix, York Peppermint Patties, Kit Kat, and 100 Grand bars.